Dança dos Famosos season 22

-Dança dos Famosos 2025 is the current twentieth-second season of the Brazilian reality television show Dança dos Famosos which premiered on August 10, 2025, at 7:00 / 6:00 p.m.
+Dança dos Famosos 2025 was the twentieth-second season of the Brazilian reality television show Dança dos Famosos which premiered on August 10, 2025, at 7:00 / 6:00 p.m.
 (BRT / AMT) on TV Globo, following a cast reveal special that aired on August 3.
 This season marked the show's twentieth anniversary and introduced Milton Cunha as the permanent artistic judge.

+On December 7, 2025, actor Silvero Pereira & Thais Souza won the competition over singer Wanessa Camargo & Diego Basilio and singer Manu Bahtidão & Heron Leal, who took 2nd and 3rd place respectively.

 Couples

 The first two celebrities, Wanessa Camargo and Álvaro Xaro, were confirmed on August 1, 2025, followed by Duda Santos and David Junior, who were announced the next day, on August 2.
 The full lineup of celebrities and professionals was unveiled on August 3.
 On August 6, 2025, MC Livinho withdrew from the competition due to injuries from a late July motorcycle accident.
 Lucas Leto replaced him on the August 10 season premiere.

 Richarlyson and Allan Souza Lima previously competed on Dancing Brasil, Record's adaptation of the Dancing with the Stars format; Richarlyson in 2017 (Season 1) and Allan in 2018 (Season 4).
 They became the third and fourth celebrities to appear in both versions of the show, following Micael Borges and Lexa, who had competed the season before.
 In their Dancing Brasil appearances, Richarlyson was eliminated in week 5, finishing in tenth place, while Allan was a finalist, placing third.